jgkellymit/Queens_Gambit/README.md

 - Place pieces one by one, who places first goes first (advantage to place second)
 - Place pieces in first (1-4?) rows

+- Pieces could be all pawns -- or could be a mix of pieces

 Variant 1
 - When you lose a tile you can upgrade a single piece